 Earlier we wrote about Horizontal and vertical types of online marketplace platforms.
-But in recent years we encountered with a new platform type – global one (like eBay).
+But in recent years we encountered a new platform-type – global one (like eBay).
 Let’s compare the three types of marketplace platforms: Horizontal vs. Vertical vs. Global.

 - Vertical marketplaces